-Students will be introduced to the stories of the Indigenous people of Central California and learn how they creatively adapted to their environments and used the plentiful natural resources available to survive and thrive thousands of years ago.
-Students learn about the science of anthropology and become junior anthropologists themselves by inspecting real historical documents and wax cylinder recordings to understand the process of learning about and appreciating the Indigenous people who still live on this land today.
+Students will be introduced to the stories of the Indigenous people of Central California and learn how they adapted to their environments and used the plentiful natural resources available to survive and thrive thousands of years ago.
+Students learn about the science of anthropology and become junior anthropologists themselves by inspecting real historical documents and listening to wax cylinder recordings to understand the process of learning about and appreciating the Indigenous people who still live on this land today.

 This field trip is aligned with NGSS standard 3-5-ETS1-1 (Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost) as well as History-Social Science Standard 3.2 (Students describe the American Indian nations in their local region long ago and in the recent past.
 Discuss the ways in which physical geography, including climate, influenced how the local Indian nations adapted to their natural environment, e.g., how they obtained food, clothing, tools).